 Wrongful death laws in Illinois have been enacted to hold individuals causing the death of a child responsible in a variety of ways.
-The laws are designed to force responsible individuals to pay funeral expenses, burial costs and medical bills incurred by the child prior to death.
+The laws are designed to force liable individuals to pay funeral expenses, burial costs and medical bills incurred by the child before death.

-In Illinois, close family members including parents, siblings, grandparents, nephews and nieces can legally file a wrongful death action against all responsible parties.
-All claimants in a wrongful death case involving a child can seek compensation for their pain, suffering and loss of companionship.
-Some family members can also seek the loss of worth of the child’s life or punitive damages as a way to punish individuals or institutions causing the demise of the little loved one.
+In Illinois, close family members including parents, siblings, grandparents, nephews, and nieces can legally file a wrongful death action against all responsible parties.
+All claimants in a wrongful death case involving a child can seek compensation for their pain, suffering, and loss of companionship.
+Some family members can also seek the recoverable loss of worth of the child’s life or punitive damages as a way to punish individuals or institutions causing the demise of the young loved one.

 How Compensation Is Obtained?